 Hundreds of volunteers have come forward, including six app developers who are coding my Fatechanger app, an education and lobbying app designed to give kids a voice.
 Though unfinished, the app has already been taken up by the German Federal Ministry in its Ocean Plastics Lab international traveling exhibition, which showcases the contribution of science to understand and tackle the problem of plastics in the ocean.

 The plastic trash whale sculpture was also exhibited in May, 2018 in the Austrian Academy of Sciences to enormous success.
-In November of 2020 it will be installed for well over a year in Vienna's Haus des Meeres, Austria's largest aquarium.
+In the second half of 2021 it will be installed for well over a year in Vienna's Haus des Meeres, Austria's largest aquarium.
 See pictures here.

 The Bigger Picture

 Kids need a voice about not just plastic pollution, but also climate change, the circular economy and sustainability.
 Our app includes powerful tools to both educate youth about these issues and empower them to change local and global environmental policy.
 They may be the help we obviously so desperately need.
 We're currently in the process of developing the Kids Save Ocean NGO to bring our initiatives to scale.